CadenFinley/CJsShell/README.md

 - Reference specific code during conversations
 - Understand project structure and dependencies
 - Provide more relevant and accurate answers to code-related questions
+- Refresh file content with `!ai file refresh` to ensure latest changes are included

 ## Terminal Features